 Outreach and Continuing Education Courses Available

-The School of Nursing announces a new portal for online continuing education courses for nurses.
+The College of Nursing has a portal for online continuing education courses for nurses.
 These courses are offered continuously for Online CE.
 In addition, RNs can earn up to seventy contact hours in the school's state-of-the-art simulation lab.
 Learn more.

-The faculty and staff of the School of Nursing value and are committed to fostering diversity in the classroom, the University, and the profession.
+The faculty and staff of the College of Nursing value and are committed to fostering diversity in the classroom, the University, and the profession.
 By respecting differences in culture, age, gender, gender expression, race, ethnicity, national origin, differing abilities, sexual orientation, and religious affiliation, we enrich the learning environment; improve the practice and profession of Nursing; and enhance personal creativity and professional growth.

 The College of Nursing also maintains a collaborative relationship with the College of Health and Human Development.